-A Rain Garden is a shallow depression in your yard that is planted with native wetland or wet prairie wildflowers and grasses.
-A rain garden is designed to naturally collect water that runs off from your roof or is discharged from your sump pump.
-Rain Gardens are gaining in popularity because they are low-maintenance and attract birds and butterflies while making good use of stormwater runoff.
-Learn to build your own rain garden
+A Rain Garden is a small, shallow depression in your yard that is planted with native wetland or wet prairie wildflowers and grasses.
+They are designed to collect water that runs off from your roof or is discharged from your sump pump and allow it to soak into the ground.
+They can also help filter out pollutants in runoff.
+Rain Gardens are gaining in popularity because they are low-maintenance and attract birds and butterflies while reducing and treating stormwater runoff.

 City of St. Charles Grass and Flower Seed Mix